gamesbook/pyprototypr/docs/manual.rst

-So, if you take an A4 page of about 21cm wide and 30cm tall; then a point in the middle of the page would have an **x-position** of 10.5cm - the distance from the left edge of the page; and a **y-position** of 15cm - the distance from the bottom edge of the page.
+So, if you take an A4 page of about 21cm wide and 30cm tall; then a point in the middle of the page would have an **x-position** of 10.5cm - the distance from the left edge of the page; and a **y-position** of about 15cm - the distance from the bottom edge of the page.
 Similarly, for a letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x-position** of 4.25" and a **y-position** of 5.5".

 What's on a Page?
 -----------------